FoxJada/FoxJada.github.io/_pages/portfolio.md

 - Evaluated performance using cyclic voltammetry and electrochemical impedance spectroscopy
 - Analyzed structure-activity relationships to correlate synthesis parameters with catalytic efficiency

+### Mars Exhibition Project
+*UConn | Feb 2023 – May 2023*

+- Designed a gel electrophoresis system to analyze DNA samples under extreme conditions
+- Optimized polymer-based gel matrices and led a team in system development and testing

 ---

 ## Personal Projects